ayushgoel26/MilesNStay-API/README.md

 **For MacOS Users:**

-  Go to the directory containing the dump folder and execute the following command:
+  Change into the unzipped directory MilesNStay-API and execute the following command:

 ```sh
 mongorestore -d milesNstay ./milesNstay_dump